GwenaelleLeon/GwenaelleLeon/README.md

-### Hi, I'm Gwenn!
+### Hi, I'm Gwenn 🙋🏻‍♀️!

-Currently studying a master in formal Mathematics and Linguistics.
+Currently studying a master in formal Mathematics and Linguistics 📚.

 ```python
 class Me: